ADAMSINSUAT/Projects/README.md

 ## Features

-- Introduces the concept of linking multiple pages together by using react-router-rom.
+- Introduces the concept of linking multiple pages together by using react-router-dom.
 Also includes api calls such as GET to retrieve a list of data from the database.
 Used axios to achieve api calls. componentDidMount is a method where data is displayed only if the data is ready to be displayed.

 ## Run Locally